asimjalis/athena-sql/README.md

     athena-sql "
       SELECT state, COUNT(*) AS count
-      FROM sales GROUP BY state ORDER BY state
+      FROM sales GROUP BY state ORDER BY count desc
     "

 ### Drop Table